Photos for this Easy Vegan Gluten Free Waffles recipe were updated April 2017.

 - 1 1/2 cups unsweetened non-dairy milk (room temperature or warm)

 - 1 tablespoon pure maple syrup

-- 2 cups gluten free flour blend (I've only used Bob's Red Mill brand for this recipe, see note below)
+- 2 cups gluten free flour blend (I've only used Bob's Red Mill brand for this recipe, see important note below)

 - 1 tablespoon baking powder

 - Turn oven on to "warm" setting or to 200°F to keep your finished waffles warm and crispy (click here for more info on keeping waffles crispy).

 - Turn on waffle maker to desired temperature setting.
 Setting will vary depending on your waffle maker and how you prefer your waffles.

 - Whisk non-dairy milk, coconut oil, vanilla, ground flax seeds, and maple syrup together in a medium-sized bowl, whisking enough to incorporate the flax seeds.
 Let sit for 5-minutes.

 - Whisk flour, baking powder, baking soda, cinnamon, nutmeg, and salt together in a large bowl.